Temple of Baalat Gebal: Modern identification and excavation

-The site of the temple is near the Crusaders' Byblos Castle, and was first excavated by French archaeologist Pierre Montet from 1921-1924 and subsequently in the early part of Maurice Dunand's excavation of the city.
+The site of the temple is near the Crusaders' Byblos Castle, and was first excavated by French archaeologist Pierre Montet from 1921 to 1924 and subsequently in the early part of Maurice Dunand's excavation of the city.
 Montet published two sketches of his excavations, and Dunand published a few plans for the wider sector of excavations in his 1939 volume.
 Almost all of the artifacts found in the excavation of the temple are displayed at the National Museum of Beirut.

 The temple now sits east of the Roman theater.
 The theater, built around 218, was reconstructed and moved to allow excavation of the temple site.